Why We’re Here

 The second is a multiple entry jackpot format.
 This is an event that requires multiple entry fees and each race/roping/etc. has its own payout and concludes at the end of each round.
 These multiple entry jackpot formats require a nomination per race/roping/round/etc.

 Note: For an event that has multiple divisions to enter, nominations are required for each division.
-For example, at a barrelrace that has an Open, a Futurity, a Maturity and a Stallion Stakes Race, all four divisions would require a separate nomination.
+For example, at a barrel race that has an Open, a Futurity, and a Maturity, all three classes would require a separate nomination.
 And, at a jackpot that has an Open and an American Side Pot, both divisions would require a separate nomination.
 If you are ever unsure if your nomination covers the competition you are competing at, please email [email protected] for confirmation.

 Nominations are associated with each individual athlete.
 So, if 50 athletes are competing at the rodeo, all 50 athletes should nominate the event to be eligible to earn WCRA points.
 In the Team Roping, a header and heeler must nominate themselves separately.